readthedocs/sphinx-hoverxref/docs/configuration.rst

           'setting',
       ]

+.. confval:: hoverxref_intersphinx

+   Description: Whether or not enable Sphinx's hoverxref extension on intersphinx links.

+   Default: ``False``

+   Type: bool

+.. confval:: hoverxref_intersphinx_type

+   Description: Style used for intersphinx links.

+   Default: ``None``.
+It uses :confval:`hoverxref_default_type` if not defined.

+   Options: ``tooltip`` or ``modal``

+   Type: str

 .. confval:: hoverxref_sphinxtabs

-   Description: trigger an extra step to render tooltips where its content has a `Sphinx Tabs`_
+   Description: Trigger an extra step to render tooltips where its content has a `Sphinx Tabs`_

    Default: ``False``